PedroNinoLaz/Proyecto001/README.md.txt

+BLABLABLA

-…or create a new repository on the command line
+â€¦or create a new repository on the command line
 	echo "# Proyecto001" >> README.md
 	git init
 	git add README.md